lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 .. image:: lowriter_paragraph.png

 To change what how the text deals with page breaks and paragraphs use the :guilabel:`Text Flow` tab.
 To automatically use hyphens check the :guilabel:`Automatically` checkbox.
 To change how many characters to leave before the hyphen change the :guilabel:`Characters at line end` field.
 To change how many character after the hyphen on the next line change the :guilabel:`Characters at line begin`.
 To set a maximum number or hyphens change the :guilabel:`Maximum number of consecutive hyphens` field.
 To toggle not putting a short bit of text at the bottom of a page or column check the :guilabel:`Orphan control` checkbox.
-To change how many lines to not allow to be seperated change the :guilabel:`lines` feild to the right of :guilabel:`Orphan control`.
+To change how many lines to not allow to be separated change the :guilabel:`lines` field to the right of :guilabel:`Orphan control`.
 To stop a few lines of text alone at the top check the :guilabel:`Widow control` checkbox.
 To change how many lines you of text to change the :guilabel:`Lines` field to the right of :guilabel:`Widow control`.
 If you do not want orphan or widow control check the :guilabel:`Do not split paragraph` checkbox.

 .. image:: text-flow.png